p2424629/ctec3905-assignment/readme.md

 1. The website will display the latest On-Air Tv shows.
 2. It will also let the user get more details for the selected tv show, as well as recommendations.
 3. It will also have a `Favorites` section that the user can add liked tv-shows.
+4. Create a search ability to search for tv shows.

 ## TODO
 - [x] Connect to https://www.themoviedb.org/ API